Illinois Prairie Community Foundation

-The Illinois Prairie Community Foundation (IPCF) serves McLean, Livingston, DeWitt, Logan and adjacent areas of Tazewell, Woodford, LaSalle, Ford and Piatt counties.
+The Illinois Prairie Community Foundation (IPCF) is a community foundation that helps connect donors with those causes they wish to benefit.
+It serves McLean, Livingston, DeWitt, Logan and adjacent areas of Tazewell, Woodford, LaSalle, Ford and Piatt counties.

-The Community Foundation helps connect donors with those causes they wish to benefit.
-It facilitates charitable giving for individuals and businesses, helps organizations with their endowment funds, serves as fiscal agent for charitable community projects, and is a catalyst for innovative charitable solutions to meet area needs.
-A donor advised fund at the Community Foundation is an economical and simplified version of a private foundation.

-Support is provided in the fields of human services, education, environment, economic development, arts and culture, and health among others.

 The IPCF is in full compliance with the national standards developed by the Council on Foundations.
+It facilitates charitable giving for individuals and businesses, helps organizations with their endowment funds, and serves as a fiscal agent for charitable community projects.
+A donor-advised fund at the Community Foundation is an economical and simplified version of a private foundation.

+Support is provided in the fields of human services, education, environment, economic development, arts and culture, and health, among others.

 The foundation celebrated its 10-year anniversary in 2009.